-Man, 57, punches teen as her siblings watch in road rage incident: police
+Man, 59, punches teen as her siblings watch in road rage incident: police

 An Ohio teenager with her younger siblings in tow was allegedly assaulted by a man last week in an apparent road rage incident, police said.

-Savannah Johnson, 18, of Miamisburg, said she was driving home May 15, after picking up her younger siblings from daycare when she noticed a car driving close to her vehicle, the Charlotte Observer reported.
+Savannah Johnson, 18, of Miamisburg, said she was driving home May 15, after picking up her younger siblings from daycare when she noticed a car driving close to her vehicle, according to the Dayton Daily News.

 "I noticed him because he was honking and flipping me off and then I looked in my mirror, and that's how I saw he was riding my rear end,” Johnson told WLWT5.